Topic Specific Vocabulary

 Vessel – a large boat or ship

-- Terrorists have started using vessels for the transportation of weapons.
+- Terrorists have started using vessels for transportation of weapons.

 Rush hour – busy part of the day when people are travelling back and forth

-- The opening of new bridge in my city, really helped with the rush hour.
+- The opening of new bridge in my city helped divert traffic in the rush hour.